Hall of Fame

 Beyond the eligibility and limitations previously outlined, members must adhere to the following rules and procedures to obtain their benefits.

-In order to receive Invitations to Pro Tour and World Magic Cup Qualifier events, the member must fulfill all entry requirements for the applicable tournament, including but not limited to, payment of any entry fee, presentation of identification, decklist, and signing consent forms.
+In order to receive Invitations to Pro Tour or Regional Championship tournaments, the member must fulfill all entry requirements for the applicable tournament, including but not limited to, payment of any entry fee, presentation of identification, decklist, and signing consent forms.